fdazen/fda-documentation/messages_and_emails.md

   invoice, templates, email templates
 last_updated: 'December 1st, 2015'
 summary: >-
-  Through Guest Messages you are able to set up all those information about your property that you need to communicate to your guests, for example your Cancellation Policy, or your Terms and Conditions.
-These messagages will appear in some areas of your Frontdesk Anywhere like on the Booking Engine, or on your Email Templates.
-You can think of them as snippet messages that will then be applied to all communications you will set up to have with your guests.
+  Through Guest Messages you are able to set up information and policies for your property, to communicate to your guests.
+Examples are your Cancellation Policy, or  Terms and Conditions.
+These messagages will appear in some areas of your Frontdesk Anywhere, like on the Booking Engine, or on your Templates.
+Templates are the actual messages that your guests will receive.
+  Examples are Confirmation Email or Cancellation Email.
 published: true
 ---